-- 25. In forming an opinion on the financial statements in accordance with ISA (UK and Ireland) 700,12 the auditor shall evaluate: (Ref: Para.
+- 25. In forming an opinion on the financial statements in accordance with ISA (UK) 700 (Revised June 2016),12 the auditor shall evaluate: (Ref: Para.
 A46) - (a) Whether the identified related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the applicable financial reporting framework; and (Ref: Para.
-A47 - A47-1) - (b) Whether the effects of the related party relationships and transactions: - Prevent the financial statements from achieving fair presentation (for fair presentation frameworks); or - (ii) Cause the financial statements to be misleading (for compliance frameworks).
+A47-A47-1) - (b) Whether the effects of the related party relationships and transactions: - (i) Prevent the financial statements from achieving fair presentation (for fair presentation frameworks); or - (ii) Cause the financial statements to be misleading (for compliance frameworks).